No products in the cart.

 There’s nothing you feel good about eating and you’re starting to feel sorry for yourself.
 There’s a tiny bariatric pity party about to begin with your name on the invite and they’re serving Eggnog!

-If you are already sad that you won’t be having your Thanksgiving favorites next week – it’s a certain fail!
-It’s a mind game.
-If you tell yourself you can’t have it, or even worse if someone else tells you that you can’t have it, you’ll want it even more.
-If you give yourself permission to have pie but choose not to, it becomes your decision.
+If you are already sad that you won’t be having your Thanksgiving favorites next week – or even worse if you are planning on eating it all, then it’s a certain fail!
+It’s all in your head.
+If you tell yourself you can’t have it, you’ll want it even more.
+If you give yourself permission BUT CHOOSE NOT TO, it becomes your decision.
 Give it a try.
 You may find it empowering even though it’s still not easy.
-If it were easy we would not have needed surgery.
+If it were easy we would not have needed obesity surgery.

 Even with a good attitude the problems begin when we have an all or nothing mentality and did nothing to plan for our alternate bariatric universe.